zsebastian/stir-lang/README.md

 grammar would be a good idea (to appease the God of Formality), and Flex seems like a perfect way to implement that.

+Also, edit this text.
+The text is a mess.

 What is RPN?
 -----------